lizcirble/shakabackend/README.md

 ---

-Project Shaka is not merely a decentralized compute network.
+Project DataRand is not merely a decentralized compute network.
 It is a full-stack intelligence economy designed to convert idle devices and human insight into economic participation, educational reinvestment, and sovereign digital infrastructure.

-By combining transparent contribution tracking, meaningful impact storytelling, and scalable technical architecture, Project Shaka positions Africa as an active producer of global intelligence rather than a passive consumer.
+By combining transparent contribution tracking, meaningful impact storytelling, and scalable technical architecture, Project DataRand positions Africa as an active producer of global intelligence rather than a passive consumer.